polterguy/fine-tune-hyperlambda/README.md

 * Generate an AI function allowing me to send emails.
 Assume the user ID is the user's email address
 * Create an API endpoint that allows me to insert a contact into HubSpot
 * Create an endpoint allowing me to read a sitemap from a domain, and return all URLs found.
+* Create an endpoint that first fetches 10 Artist records from chinook database using SQLite, then include all their Album records for each Artist.
+Add filtering support for artist name.